Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Project context}

-The whole VAL system was developed by Siemens Transportation Systems and the development of WCU-SCS has been subcontracted to ClearSy.
-The objective of the project was to ensure that WCU-SCS satisfied a set of safety properties and that its development was within budget and schedule.
+The VAL system was developed by Siemens Transportation Systems, with WCU-SCS subcontracted to ClearSy.
+The project's objective was to ensure that WCU-SCS satisfied a set of safety properties and that its development was within budget and schedule.